 Stephen Walsh, a reader of the magazine with an interest in discovering the final resting places of famous engineers, pooled his expertise with the editorial team who attempted to fill the gaps in his research.
 In this they were unsuccessful in that the article ended with six CMEs that the Steam Railway team had been unable to locate burial details for.
 At the time these were: Lawson Billington (died 1954), Charles Fairburn (died 1945), Sir Vincent Raven (died 1934), James Stirling (died 1917), Robert Whitelegg (died 1957) and Thomas Whitelegg (died 1911).

 I was intrigued enough to check these details in the burial registers held at the Surrey History Centre, since three of the engineers had died in London.
 I was somewhat surprised to discover that although none of these three were buried at Brookwood, one of the other names was.
 This was Sir Vincent Raven.
-My surprise was caused by the fact that he had died whilst on holiday in Suffolk, and since he hailed from Norfolk, I assumed (as indeed had many others) that he would have been buried in East Anglia.
+My surprise was caused by the fact that he had died whilst on holiday in Suffolk, and since he hailed from Norfolk, I assumed (as indeed had many others) that he was buried in East Anglia.
 A call to the Cemetery Office confirmed that Sir Vincent was buried in the cemetery off St Mark’s Avenue.

 Armed with this confirmation, I next contacted the magazine to assist with their research.
 Tom Bright, the magazine’s News & Features writer, replied by confirming this was the “biggest name on the list” whose burial details had thus far not been traced.
 He also told me that the magazine’s own investigations, and correspondence with Peter Grafton (author of a recent biography of Sir Vincent Raven ), and even with Raven’s descendants, had failed to solve this mystery.

 An update to the original article was subsequently published in the February-